Steven-Verkest-AI/Project_Faktion_Document_Clustering/README.md

-I had 5 days to complete project, i was sick for the last 2 days so could not finish up my resulsts.
+I had 5 days to complete project, i was sick for the last 2 days so could not finish up my results

 # Project_Faktion_Document_Clustering